ut-ims-robotics/pool-thesis-2023-moveit2-examples/python_examples/README.md

 In another terminal, use the following commands for demonstration of different goals.
 Feel free to read the commented code for each example to understand how it works.

->Note that we are not just running a script, but instead launching a launch file, which also initializes configuration files that are required for using MoveIt2 with Python.
+>Note that we are not just running a script, but instead launching a launch file, which also initializes configuration files that are required for using MoveIt 2 with Python.
 >
 >Additionally, using MoveIt 2 with Python lacks some functionalities that the C++ interface has.
 Because of this, there are less examples for Python.